farukucgun/Organizer/README.md

 # Organizer

-A Full Stack React app for orginizing stuff.
+A Full Stack React app for organizing stuff.